low-orbit-io/bruin/examples/history/README.md

 - Memory usage indicators
 - Keyboard shortcuts (Cmd+Z, Cmd+Shift+Z)

-## Coming Soon
+## What's Included

-- `/src/integrations` - Examples with popular UI libraries (Mantine, Radix, MUI, etc.)
+- `/src/integrations/WithMantine` - Example integration with Mantine UI
-- `/src/demos` - Complete demo applications (TodoApp, TextEditor, etc.)
+- Learn the headless pattern first, then see how to integrate with a UI framework

 ## File Structure